madisongarccia/486project/reports/final_report.md

 1. True Positives/Negatives (TP/TN):

-    A predicted affordability ratio of 0.3246 for an individual compared to the actual ratio of 0.3247 has an error of essentially zero (1.034459e-04) which is insignificant at the chosen 0.01 level, thus suggesting that the model is accurate in this instance.
+    A predicted affordability ratio of  0.35778 for an individual compared to the actual ratio of 0.3580 has an error of close to zero (0.0003) which is insignificant at the chosen 0.01 level, thus suggesting that the model is accurate in this instance.

 2. False Positives/Negatives (FP/FN):

-    A predicted affordability ratio of 1.3403 compared to the actual value of 1.4491 has an error of ~0.11 which is significant at the chosen 0.01 level.
+    A predicted affordability ratio of 0.4980 compared to the actual value of 0.5084 has an error of ~0.104 which is significant at the chosen 0.01 level.
 Since the model incorrectly classified this individual higher than their actual affordability ratio, this is a **False Positive** overprediction.
 An opposite instance with negative error would represent a **False Negative** underprediction.

 **II.
 Feature Contributions**